 Blue Hawaii - Coming soon!

 For our full article on the effects of the sun on blue hosta leaf color, click here.
-Here's some generalities.
+Here are some generalities.

 Blue hostas require the most protection from the sun because the blue color is actually a waxy coating on the top and or bottom side of the leaves.
 The leaves are actually a shade of green, but the waxy coating makes them appear those great shades of blue.